jlpteaching/ECS154B/syllabus.md

 * **Be patient.** Remote meetings introduce communication *latency* and *synchronization* issues (things we'll be learning about this this class, BTW).
 Please be patient with everyone.
 This often means pausing for longer than you think is necessary when talking, putting up with minor annoyances (e.g., someone interrupting you), and putting up with poor connections.
 * **Mute your microphone unless you are speaking.** All too often there is feedback between microphones and speakers.
 Often, you can't tell that it's your computer that's causing feedback issues for everyone else.
 Also, I've experienced other people in the local environment causing distractions when they don't mean (e.g., my cat likes to meow at me while I'm talking sometimes).
-* **Set your full name in zoom.** Click the "participants button at the bottom, then click "more" next your name.
-From there you can rename yourself.
 * **(Try to) Enable video.** If your bandwidth supports it and you have a webcam, everyone will be more engaged if you can see each others' faces.
 Using the "gallery view" on zoom allows you to see everyone at once.
 The option is in the upper right (not speaker view).
 If you're experiencing lag or poor connection, you can disable video to try to improve your experience.
-* **Use the phone if you have a poor connection.** The zoom invite link will have a phone number that you can call into.
-You can log into the computer and disable audio and video then use the phone to call in.
-* **Use the raise hand feature.** This way I can recognize that you would like to speak.
-This is also under the "participants" menu in zoom.
-* **Use the chat feature.** If you find that you can't get a word in edgewise because others are dominating the conversation, then type it!
+* **Use the text channel.** If you find that you can't get a word in edgewise because others are dominating the conversation, then type it!
 I will be watching the chat whenever we're in discussions or office hours.
 * **Stay engaged.** Don't open up other programs/internet/reddit, etc.

 ## Class Resources